arangodb/docs-hugo/site/content/3.10/http/cluster.md

       operationId: getServerRole
       description: |
         Returns the role of a server in a cluster.
-        The role is returned in the *role* attribute of the result.
+        The server role is returned in the `role` attribute of the result.
-        Possible return values for *role* are:
-        - *SINGLE*: the server is a standalone server without clustering
-        - *COORDINATOR*: the server is a Coordinator in a cluster
-        - *PRIMARY*: the server is a DB-Server in a cluster
-        - *SECONDARY*: this role is not used anymore
-        - *AGENT*: the server is an Agency node in a cluster
-        - *UNDEFINED*: in a cluster, *UNDEFINED* is returned if the server role cannot be determined.
       responses:
         '200':
           description: |